• giancarlostoro a year ago

 [1]. https://docs.kernel.org/process/code-of-conduct.html

-• gradschool 10 months ago
+• gradschool a year ago